PgBiel/elembic/src/types/custom.typ

-  assert(type(allow-unknown-fields) == bool, message: "types.declare: the 'allow-unknown-fields' argument must be a boolean.") assert(construct == none or type(construct) == function, message: "types.declare: 'construct' must be 'none' (use default constructor) or a function receiving the original constructor and returning the new constructor.") assert(default == none or type(default) == function, message: "types.declare: 'default' must be none or a function receiving the constructor and returning the default.") assert(
+  assert(type(allow-unknown-fields) == bool, message: "types.declare: the 'allow-unknown-fields' argument must be a boolean.") assert(construct == none or type(construct) == function, message: "types.declare: 'construct' must be 'none' (use default constructor) or a function receiving the original constructor and returning the new constructor.") assert(default == none or type(default) == function, message: "types.declare: 'default' must be none or a function receiving the constructor and returning the default.") assert(scope == none or type(scope) in (dictionary, module), message: "types.declare: 'scope' must be either 'none', a dictionary or a module") assert(
     casts == none
     or type(casts) == array and casts.all(